The days of Snapchat being used solely for sending pictures between friends are over.

 4. Let social influencers take over your account

-Another great way to get more followers and increase engagement is through social proof.
+Social proof is another great way to get more followers and increase engagement.

 Celebrities and other influencers already have a steady following on social media.
 Take advantage of that.